 CCUS projects are difficult to execute given their objectives and trade-offs.
 Add to that the demonstration complexity, and more factors must be considered than the cost, schedule, and operability.
 Such projects require a strong sponsor with a clear idea of the business objectives, project objectives, and measures of success and these need to be communicated early and widely.
 Further, the industry needs to widely share and adopt Best Practices to kick start the next slate of CCUS projects globally.
 The good news is that repeatable capital project performance success is possible when sponsors, in addition to following opportunity shaping practices and establishing clear business objectives, gather sufficient Basic Data, follow a stage-gated governance process, and staff cross-functional project teams.
 More than three decades of IPA capital project evaluations and research using real project data have proven that quantifiable performance outcome improvements for complex projects like CCUS, including cost, schedule, and operational performance results, are achievable.

-The next planned article in this series will dive deeper into the elements of project shaping for CCUS projects—stakeholder management, project financing, and getting the Basic Data right.
+The next article in this series dives deeper into the elements of project shaping for CCUS projects—stakeholder management, project financing, and getting the Basic Data right.
 IPA continues to engage with CCUS projects in development to set them up for success with Best Practices and lessons learned.
 To learn more about how IPA can improve the predictability and competitiveness of your company’s CCUS project, please contact us by completing the form below.

 Global CCS Institute, Global Status of CCS 2019 – Targeting Climate Change, PDF, globalcssinstitute.com, 2019.

 An active investor in the project seeking to develop and benefit from a megaproject.
 The lead sponsor is responsible for pulling the stakeholders together.